Automate and standardize SAP operations using Dell EMC ESI for Storage Integration

 Enterprise SAP landscapes can have dozens of inter-related instances when you include all the non-production systems used for development, testing, training, and sandbox experimentation.
 SAP Landscape Management (LaMa) software coupled with the Dell EMC Enterprise Storage Integrator (ESI) for SAP LaMa simplifies management of these complex SAP environments using advanced storage-based local and remote replication services built into Dell EMC storage systems.

 Dell Technologies offers SAP enabled enterprise one of the industry’s broadest portfolios of storage array options.
 All the storage systems listed below are supported by our Dell EMC ESI for SAP LaMa software for simplifying landscape management.
 Customers can choose a solution from any of the Unity, Unity XT, VMAX3, and PowerMax storage array models and get integration with SAP LaMa to improve management of their SAP systems.
 Unity XT arrays are midrange storage platforms designed for performance, efficiency, and data protection.
+The new PowerStore All-Flash Storage appliance provides a data-centric design and adaptable architecture.
 Our PowerMax arrays are larger storage platforms that accelerate applications with end-to-end NVMe flash storage, global deduplication and compression, and data protection.
 Below is a table showing all the ESI supported storage arrays:

 Table 1: Supported Storage Systems